celestiaorg/celestia-app/docs/architecture/adr-009-non-interactive-default-rules-for-reduced-padding.md

 ### Proof Size for Light-Nodes

-Light Nodes have additional access to row and collum roots from the Data Availability header.
+Light Nodes have additional access to row and column roots from the Data Availability header.
 Therefore we can discard any blue nodes to the `DataRoot` from the analysis.

 ![Proof Size Result 2](./assets/adr009/proof-size-result2.png)